nikspyratos/toybox/README.md

 ### Code Quality & Analysis

-Four tools have been included for this: Duster (linting), Larastan (static analysis), PHP Insights (analysis & architecture), Enlightn (security).
+Five tools have been included for this:
+- Duster (linting),
+- Larastan (static analysis),
+- PHP Insights (analysis & architecture),
+- Enlightn (security)
+- Rustywind (Tailwind linting).

 There are also some default Pest tests for architecture rules as well.
 You may see some overlap or conflicts in recommendations by these tools - if so, please make an issue so I can adjust the config to avoid the conflict.

-By default, you will already have Duster running as a pre-commit hook.
-The rest are left for you to run as you see fit.
+By default, you will already have Duster & Rustywind running as a pre-commit hook.
+Larastan, PHP Insights, and Enlightn can be run individually, or as a group with the command `composer run analysis`.
+Note that PHP Insights is configured to automatically fix issues it is able to fix.
+You may also want to look inside `config/insights.php` and add/change any sniffs per your preference - there are some rules that may be too strict for some users.

 The commands for all the tools are: